ThePooN/bancho.js/README.md

 bancho.js is designed to be the best library when it comes to interacting with Bancho in real-time.
 It connects over its IRC interface and enables you to do anything Bancho enables you to do, **from chatting to managing multiplayer lobbies**!

-It is designed to be reliable and easy to use.
-It has already been successfully used in several projects, most notably [OHC.gg](https://ohc.gg) and [osu!
-French Championship Hiver 2018](https://ofc.thepoon.fr), followed by osu!SQL in the near future, and maybe your own project!
+It is designed to be reliable and easy to use, as demonstrated by the [many projects relying on it](https://github.com/ThePooN/bancho.js/network/dependents)!
-Please let me know of your use of bancho.js!
-I'll gladly advertise your projects here :)

 # Useful Links